There are lots of different people who walk through church doors on a Sunday morning.

 Is it getting people in a small group?
 Giving?
 Regular Sunday attendance?

 There are endless possibilities and every church might have a different answer.
 But it's important to figure this out, so you can tangibly measure how many people are connecting to your church.

-2. Give the Sunday service your all.
+2. Give the Sunday service your best efforts.

-Your high capacity volunteers may show up to bible studies, youth, or other church events in the middle of the week, but it is likely that your newer crowd will not.
+Your high-capacity volunteers may show up to Bible studies, youth, or other church events in the middle of the week, but it is likely that your newer crowd will not.

-Take advantage of the fact that the Sunday service experience is a place where most of your church members will be at all at one time.
+Take advantage of the fact that the Sunday service experience is a place where most of your church members will be all at one time.
 Seasoned and new believers alike.